NickRK4/Battleships-Bot/README.md

-## Motivation
-I created this to practice OOP and 2D arrays, although the code now uses 1D points

 ## Rules
 The user starts with a choice: either create and place their own ships, or use the robot class' createBoard() method.
 After creating the board, the user starts by guessing the opponent's ship pixels.